Montgomery moves forward with mass vaccination site plans

 Front-line essential workers, including police officers, mail carriers and public transit workers and ride-share drivers can also receive a vaccination at pharmacies, the Virginia health department said.

-The vaccinations and a steady decline in new infections since late January — leveling off in recent days to a seven-day average of 2,281 Wednesday — have prompted area officials to lift some shutdown restrictions.
+The vaccinations and a steady decline in new infections in the region since late January — leveling off in recent days to a seven-day average of 2,281 on Wednesday — have prompted area officials to lift some shutdown restrictions.

-Virginia Gov. Ralph Northam said Wednesday that school graduation ceremonies will be allowed, under certain conditions.
+Virginia Gov. Ralph Northam (D) said Wednesday that school graduation ceremonies will be allowed, under certain conditions.

 Outdoor ceremonies should be limited to 5,000 people or 30 percent of the venue capacity, while indoor graduation events may have up to 500 people, or 30 percent of the venue capacity.
 Masks and other precautions against potential infections are required in both scenarios.

-“While graduation and commencement ceremonies will still be different than they were in the past, this is a tremendous step forward for all of our schools, our graduates, and their families,” Northam (D) said in a statement.
+“While graduation and commencement ceremonies will still be different than they were in the past, this is a tremendous step forward for all of our schools, our graduates, and their families,” Northam said in a statement.

 Julie Zauzmer and Jenna Portnoy contributed to this story.